dress-code-IT-GmbH/saml-testharness-mod-interactivebrowser/samltest_embeddedbrowser/docs/overview.md

            lead to return control to the caller.
 Only required if calling and embedded browser to have other resources such as img, css, and js loaded by the embedded browser.
-           :param request_url: required by the embedded browser to dereference relative URLs
+           :param http_request: required by the embedded browser to dereference relative entities
            :param conv: An aatest.conversation.Conversation instance
            :param verify_ssl: (True/False) whether the ssl certificates must be verified.
 Default is True